🖥 Computers @NeuroPoly#

 To connect to the VPN, you need to have an account with École Polytechnique, specifically with CAS.
 Students should already have this.
 Consultants and Research Associates will need to have an account created for them.
 This should have happened during your onboarding.

-You can change your password at Gestion des Codes.
-Also, you can double-check you have VPN access by looking for VPN_* = Actif here.
+You can change your CAS password at Gestion des Codes.

 brew install openconnect